Michael-J-Scofield/discord-anti-spam/README.md

   muteRoleName: "Muted", // Name of the role that will be given to muted users!
   timeMute: 0, // Amount of time (in minutes) a user will be muted for.
   removeMessages: true, // If the bot should remove all the spam messages when taking action on a user!
+  modLogsEnabled: false, // If to enable modlogs
+  modLogsChannelName: "mod-logs", // channel to send the modlogs too!
   // And many more options...
 See the documentation.
 });